canada-ca/micro-acquisition/_pages/en/supplier-guide.md

 - The name of the opportunity you are applying for
 - Your name
 - Your business name (if different from your name)
-- Written affirmations as follows:
+- Responses to all of the Evaluation Criteria for the opportunity you are applying for

-  - "I can complete the work by *add completion date from the opportunity statement*"
+Note that these requirements are marked as a pass/fail.
-  - "I agree to be paid by credit card or PayPal"
+You will not be graded on each but a pass is required for each item in order to be able to be considered for an opportunity.

-  - "I have the skills required to complete the work described in the *add name of the opportunity* opportunity statement
+<div class="well">By applying to an opportunity, you agree to:

-- A text description of your experience with the required skills (500 words or less) Note that these requirements are marked as a pass/fail.
+<ul><li>complete the work by the completion date in the opportunity statement and</li>
-You will not be graded on each but a pass is required for each item in order to be able to be considered for an opportunity
+<li>be paid by credit card or PayPal </li></ul></div>

 ## After applying